Collections from Our Community

 "The photos served to document the act of looking at one thing (the banana peel) and seeing or imagining something else (perhaps a flower) in a way that was fun and unique.
 Each banana peel was different, some riper than others, and each background an unexpected juxtaposition.
 Seeing them all together- over 100 images in all (only 16 are included here) documents moments of creativity that are themselves ephemeral." - Carole Henry

-Michael Lachowski’s Trail Trash
+Michael Lachowski’s Collection of Trail Trash

 When Michael Lachowski goes hiking or backpacking he picks up trail litter.
 When he gets home, no matter what it may be, how much or how little, he puts it in a sandwich bag, labels it with where he went, what trail, and who he was with.
 Trail mix bags, lots of cigarette butts, a lead ball / bear bullet, foil, a glow stick, shotgun casings, and fishing lure.
 Some trails are more littered than others — one bag contains a single lollipop stick.
 At first the collections seem insignificant, but when you start aggregating it, something as simple as this, little pieces of trash in a bag, have a story to tell.
 It shows the impact of other people and Michael, wanting to be a good little camper, wants to tidy up.

 Michael Lachowski came to the University of Georgia to study photography in the art department back when the building was on Jackson Street near downtown.
 His scene was built around the art school party crowd and was intensely interested in the new music of the time, leading him and his roommate Randy Bewley to form the band Pylon.
 Pylon broke up after two albums and lots of touring in order to “make art again,” and all of the band chose to remain in Athens.
 Lachowski made art and worked at Dixons Bicycles, then opened the design agency Candy, which he also turned into a DJ store and then a clothing store for men and women.
 Pylon reunited twice, ending for good when guitarist Bewley died of a heart attack.
 Lachowski published the magazine Young, Foxy & Free in Athens and then expanding to Atlanta.
 In 2012 he settled down with a job doing PR for the Georgia Museum of Art at the University of Georgia.
-He has been active in Athens on the boards for Athens-Clarke

 Lola Brooks relocated to Athens from New York to be the UGA Dodd Chair in 2012 and ended up moving to town permanently.
 She currently lives in Farmington and makes fantastic, complicatedly layered, shimmering sculptural jewelry.
 This winter she shares her collection of rhinestone glasses, matching rainbow-colored wallet sets and gorgeous Vera Neumann vintage scarves.